Debbie McGee: Television and film

 In October 2004, McGee and her husband appeared on The Farm, Five's version of the RTÉ show Celebrity Farm.
 In May 2006, she appeared on The X Factor: Battle of the Stars with her husband singing "Let Me Entertain You" by Robbie Williams.
 Debbie and Paul were knocked out in the first round of the talent show.

-On 1 April 2007, McGee appeared along with her husband, Vanessa Feltz, and her fiancé Ben Ofoedu in a celebrity edition of Channel 4's hit reality television show Wife Swap.
+On 1 April 2007, McGee appeared along with her husband, Vanessa Feltz, and her then-fiancé Ben Ofoedu in a celebrity edition of Channel 4's hit reality television show Wife Swap.
 In 2008 McGee appeared on Ant & Dec's Saturday Night Takeaway.
 On 14 September 2010, McGee appeared on the celebrity version of Come Dine with Me.

 In 2012, McGee made a cameo appearance as herself in an episode of the UK TV comedy drama Stella.

 In 2017, McGee appeared alongside Nigel Havers, Simon Callow and Lorraine Chase in Barging Loving Celebs.

 She took part in Celebrity MasterChef in 2017.
 In August 2017, it was announced that McGee would be appearing as a contestant on the fifteenth series of Strictly Come Dancing where her professional dance partner was Giovanni Pernice.
 The couple reached the final but were beaten by Joe McFadden and Katya Jones.

 In November 2017 she appeared alongside Chesney Hawkes in Celebrity Antiques Road Trip.

 In December 2019, McGee appeared in the quiz show Tenable All Stars for a Christmas special.

 Other activities

 McGee worked alongside her husband in venues around the world.
 Also, according to the biography on her personal website, she was writing a book.
 A cookery and party book written by McGee has appeared on WH Smith and Amazon websites called Dine with Debbie, although it is no longer in print.
 In 2005 she became the brand ambassador for "Good Boy" chocolates.

-In 2006 McGee and friend Sue Simons created modelling and casting agency Debbie McGee Models.
+In 2006, McGee and friend Sue Simons created modelling and casting agency Debbie McGee Models.

 In February 2009, McGee and Daniels appeared in Closer magazine in a picture recreating an image from an Armani advert that featured footballer David Beckham and his wife Victoria.

 Later in the summer of that year, she appeared in a fringe theatre show in London called Frank's Closet.

 On 21 August 2013, McGee took part in the Dead Air Podcast, a show hosted by Nick Lee and Rob Oldfield.

 From 9 December 2016 to 1 January 2017, McGee starred in the pantomime Aladdin as Slave of the Ring at the Grand Opera House, York.

 She is known for her work with dogs.